 In the 1950s and 1960s, it was possible to walk into Sears and see an Allstate electric train on the same shelf as Lionel and American Flyer.
 These trains are still somewhat common today.
 That leads to some further questions.

 Yes, it’s Allstate, as in the insurance company.
 What did they have to do with electric trains?

-Well, at the time, Sears owned Allstate.
+Well, at the time, Sears was a large services conglomerate, not just the largest retailer in the country.
+And one of the things they owned was Allstate insurance.
 And Sears has a long history of selling things under their own brand.
 The “Sears Video Arcade” of the 1980s was just a re-branded Atari 2600.
 Kenmore appliances are always made by someone else.
 I can’t speak for their other appliances, but their conventional top-loading washers and matching dryers are made by Whirlpool.
 They’re actually very good–dependable and cheap to fix yourself.

 Like Kenmore appliances, Allstate electric trains were surprisingly good.

 Marx was willing to do favors to keep their trains in Sears’ catalog and in their stores.
 They’d seen Sears make and break their competitor Bing.

 In the postwar era, electric trains were immensely popular.
 Sears, like most other retailers, sold Lionel and American Flyer trains.
 But they wanted their own brand to sell alongside them.
 So Sears turned to New York-based toy manufacturer Louis Marx and Company, who had been selling electric trains since the 1930s and was the longest-running competitor of Lionel and A.C.
 Gilbert, the maker of American Flyer.